 Protecting early potatoes and other crops with fleece

 I always make sure I have at least two lots of fleece to cover each of my beds, just to be on the safe side.
 The fleece comes very cheaply on a big roll so I can conveniently cut off exactly what I need to cover everything securely.
 I get a huge roll every few years from our local farm supply shop - it's massively cheaper to buy it that way than in small pieces from garden centres and DIY stores!
 If it's windy I also cover the fleece with Enviromesh or netting to hold it down, or use cloche hoops.
-I fix the fleece to them with wooden clothes pegs which are needed as it's very windy here, and what can often happen is that fleece will tear and blow away in the sudden gusts we get just before a rainstorm - then the wind drops after midnight and there's a frost!
+I fix the fleece to them with wooden clothes pegs which are always needed as it's very windy here, and what can often happen is that fleece will tear and blow away in the sudden gusts we get just before a rainstorm - then the wind drops after midnight and there's a frost!
 As I'm lucky to have a big enough garden at home to grow my veg., it's easy to run out and put fleeces on in the evening after watching the weather forecast!
 It takes me about half an hour to cover everything that needs it, including anything in the tunnel.
 Then I take off the fleeces again in the morning, which only takes about five minutes, in order to dry them and have them ready for the next cold night.
 As I've said before - wet fleece is worse than none at all!
 And several layers are far more effective - 2 or 3 layers of dry light fleece will trap air just as layers of clothing do for us - and protect even quite soft things from anything but the very hardest of spring frosts.

-If you have an allotment it's obviously a bit more difficult - as obviously you're not there all the time.
+If you have an allotment it's obviously a bit more difficult - as you're not there all the time.
 In that case I think I would make up a frame or hoops to drape the fleece over, perhaps then securing it with netting as it can blow off very easily being so light.
 Or you could make your own cheap polythene covered frames as I described a couple of months ago, maybe even putting fleece underneath them, where it will stay dry, as double insurance.
-It's amazing how much water fleece will collect on a cold night, it offers less frost protection if it's actually resting on plants, particularly if it's wet, and it's also then surprisingly heavy.
+It's amazing how much water fleece will collect on a cold night, and then it offers less frost protection if it's actually resting on plants, particularly if it's wet, and it's also then surprisingly heavy.
 You may think all this is an awful fiddle - and at 8 pm in the evening, trying to cover a bed on my own with an aching back and fleece that insists on blowing off in even the slightest breath of air - I'd be inclined to agree!
 However, I know I'll get my reward in many different varieties - some extremely rare - of wonderful tasting, completely chemical-free, un-sprayed organic potatoes for most of the year!
-I also grow some potatoes in large pots too, if I'm trying new varieties or growing rare ones.
+I also grow some potatoes in large pots too, if I'm trying new varieties or growing very rare ones.
 I normally grow around 12-16 different varieties - and if you think that's barmy - Dave Langford, the potato expert who lives in Leitrim, and who often came to the potato day at Sonairte, grows around 150 varieties every year!
 As someone remarked, I do use a lot of 2 litre pots for starting them off, which could be expensive, but as one of my best friends is a garden designer, I can always get plenty of free pots in whatever size I need.
-They would otherwise just be dumped, probably not recycled, and I've been re-using most of them for at least 20 years now!
-Make friends with your local landscaper or nursery - offer them some free veg. in return for pots which they don't want anyway and they may be glad to get rid of them cluttering up the place!
+They would otherwise just be dumped, probably not recycled, and I've been re-using most of them for at least 25 years now!
+Make friends with your local landscaper or nursery - offer them some free veg. in return for pots which they don't want anyway and they may be jolly glad to get rid of them cluttering up the place!